mozilla-services/queuey/docs/configuration.rst

 create_schema
     A boolean value indicating if the required Cassandra schema should be automatically created during startup.
 Defaults to `True`.
-If enabled the first server in the host list is used and the keyspace names are hard-coded to their defaults.
+If enabled the first server in the host list is used to create the schema.

 database
     The name of the keyspace, defaults to `MessageStore` for the storage and